nimttejani/ai-dialer/docs/ROADMAP.md

 # Development Roadmap

-This document outlines the upcoming development priorities for the HVAC Dialler project.
+This document outlines the upcoming development priorities for the AI Dialer proof-of-concept.

 ## Priority Tasks